Differentially Private Zeroth-Order Methods for Scalable Large Language Model Finetuning: Preliminary

-\end{lemma} Moments accountant method tracks the accumulation of privacy loss over multiple iterations.
-By using the moments accountant, it is possible to estimate the overall privacy loss over a sequence of operations, which provides a tighter privacy analysis compared with strong composition Lemma \ref{composition}. \begin{lemma}[Moments Accountant \cite{abadi2016deep}].
-There exisi constant $c_1$ and $c_2$ so that given the sampling probability $q=m/n$ and the number of steps $T$, for any $\epsilon< c_1q^2T$, DP-SGD is $(\epsilon,\delta)$-differentially private for any $\delta> 0$ if we choose
+Moments accountant method tracks the accumulation of privacy loss over multiple iterations.
+By using the moments accountant, it is possible to estimate the overall privacy loss over a sequence of operations.